 Section 2.1b (Characterisation of the finished investigational medicinal product - Absence of replication competent virus particles in the finished product).
 In accordance with the COGEM advice CGM/190729-01, information regarding the performed RCL test need not to be supplied for third generation SIN lentiviral systems.
-In this case only data (plasmid maps or a description of the components present on the transfer plasmid, packaging plasmids and pseudotyping plasmids) must be supplied (see 2.2.b) demonstrating the use of a third generation SIN lentiviral system (see Article 2 of the GMO Regulation for definitions).
+Only data (plasmid maps or a description of the components present on the transfer plasmid, packaging plasmids and pseudotyping plasmids) must be supplied (see 2.2.b) demonstrating the use of a third generation SIN lentiviral system (see Article 2 of the Regeling ggo for definitions).